safkanyazilim/eanapilib/README.md

 - Do not include android.jar on the classpath.
 The unit tests will be unable to run due to stubbing issues.
 - Include src/app and src/stubs as project files.
     - src/stubs provides functionality that allows us to not need android.jar during development and testing, but does not need to be included with the output jar.
+- Add .json as a resource file type.
+This will allow certain IDEs (Intellij) to include the .json resources in the classpath for the tests that need them.

 ###sample-app
 - run ant resolve.dependencies before setting up the project in your ide, as it will include all dependencies necessary.